Meet Our Providers

 I have now been in practice for over 27 years and have delivered about 1800 babies.
 Midwifery is my calling and my passion and I hope to continue providing care and offering options for women and their families for many years to come.

-I grew up in a culture of homebirth and midwifery.
-The oldest of 11 children, I witnessed my mother give birth to 10 children at home.
-My grandmother was an Amish midwife and I have two aunts that serve their communities as Amish midwives.
+I grew up in the Amish culture of home birth and midwifery.
+The oldest of 11 children, I witnessed my mother give birth to my siblings at home.
+My grandmother was an Amish midwife and I have several aunts who serve their communities as Amish midwives.

-Although homebirth with midwives was normal to me because it was all I knew, I clearly remember two days after my first baby was born at home, thinking about her birth and being completely amazed that I had given birth to a healthy 9lb baby girl at home.
+Although home birth with midwives was normal to me because it was all I knew, I clearly remember the feeling of accomplishment that came with my first home birth.
 I was euphoric.
-That was my beginning.
-With each successive pregnancy I dug deeper into the reasons for midwifery care and homebirth.
+It was a good beginning as a young mother.
+With each successive pregnancy I dug deeper into the world of midwifery care and home birth.
 I read every book I could find at the library and I ordered many that I couldn’t find.
 Birth stories became my favorite thing.
-After the birth of my 3rd baby girl I knew that I would be a midwife.
+After the birth of my 3rd baby girl, I knew that I would be a midwife.

 My husband and I have 3 girls and 3 boys.
-We spend our time outside as much as possible.
-I am looking forward to putting in a strawberry bed this spring and increasing my flock of chickens.
+We spend our time outside as much as possible and are blessed to call Whidbey Island our home.

 Meet Our Backup Doctor